RobertAlbus/chuck/README.md

   - Synthesize an 808-style hi hat
   - D34 converts from square waves to Ring Mod
   - D36 converts patch to Chugen
+R2D50
+  - write to disk
+  - create a multi-instrument composition (composition incomplete but demonstrably possible)

 ## Project Architecture